Tax presence

 Distributed or partially integrated tax regime: Corporate tax is paid by the company at a 29.5 percent rate.
 To this regard, domiciled entities are subject to Peruvian Income Tax on a worldwide basis; however, branches, agencies, and permanent establishments of non-domiciled entities incorporated in Peru are subject to Peruvian Income Tax only on their Peruvian-sourced income.
 Peruvian income tax applies on an annual and accrual basis and taxpayers are also subject to monthly advanced income tax payment.

-Other regimen: there are some other tax regimes applicable to corporations with an annual revenue up to -approximately- US$ 130,000 (Régimen Especial del Impuesto a la Renta - RER) and -approximately- US$ 1’856,079 (Regimen de la Micro y Pequeña Empresa – RMYPE).
+Other regimen: there are other tax regimes applicable to corporations with an annual revenue up to approximately USD140,000 (Regimen Especial del Impuesto a la Renta or RER) and approximately USD2,360,000 ( Regimen de la Micro y Pequeña Empresa or RMYPE).

-Under RER, the income tax is determined applying a 1.5% on the monthly revenue and in the RMYPE the tax rate is applied on net income, as follows:
+Under RER, the income tax is determined by applying a 1.5 percent of the monthly revenue, and, in the RMYPE, the tax rate is applied on net income, as follows:

 Net Income |